10 Next Steps After a Dementia Diagnosis

 1. Become educated

 Learn as much as possible about dementia, including the different stages of the disease and recommendations for how best to prepare.
 Understanding what to expect and making plans to meet any challenges can go a long way in helping the individual feel less powerless and gain back control over personal choices.
+To learn more about the basics of dementia and some resources, check out a few of our blogs: Alzheimer’s vs. Normal Aging and What is Memory Care?

 2. Work with the medical team